ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 * For scale-out, a repository named `IC4V Scale-Out Repository`.
 For more information, see [Adding a scale-out repository](/docs/vmwaresolutions?topic=vmwaresolutions-icos_ordering#icos_ordering-scale-repo).
 * For the virtual machine (VM) backups: a repository named `IC4V Default VM Backup Repository`.
 The path to the folder where the VM backups are stored is `<Drive>:\VMBackup\`.
 This repository is added as an extent to `IC4V Scale-Out repository.

-### Networking for Veeam v10
+### Networking for Veeam v10a
 {: #veeamvm_overview-specs-networking}

 One primary private IP address.

-### Licenses and fees for Veeam v10
+### Licenses and fees for Veeam v10a
 {: #veeamvm_overview-specs-licenses}

-For Veeam Availability Suite 10, you can order 10 - 500 VM licenses in increments of 10.
+For Veeam Availability Suite 10a, you can order 10 - 500 VM licenses in increments of 10.

-You must provide a Microsoft Windows Server 2019 Standard edition license if you choose the option of installing Veeam as a VM.
+You must provide a Microsoft® Windows Server 2019 Standard edition license if you choose the option of installing Veeam as a VM.
 {:important}

-## Considerations when you install Veeam v10
+## Considerations when you install Veeam v10a
 {: #veeamvm_overview-install}

-There are various tasks that you might complete with Veeam v10, such as ordering a new vCenter Server instance with Veeam and ordering or deleting a Veeam stand-alone license.
-For more information, see [Tasks you can complete with Veeam v10](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-fivetasks_v10).
+There are various tasks that you might complete with Veeam v10a, such as ordering a new vCenter Server instance with Veeam and ordering or deleting a Veeam stand-alone license.
+For more information, see [Tasks you can complete with Veeam v10a](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-fivetasks_v10).

-Veeam license installation and deletion are different starting with Veeam v10.
+Veeam license installation and deletion are different starting with Veeam v10a.
 For more information, see [Considerations for installing and deleting Veeam licenses](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#managingveeam-install-delete-consid).

-### Considerations when you delete Veeam v10
+### Considerations when you delete Veeam v10a
 {: #veeamvm_overview-remove}

 Deleting the Veeam service stops all backups and deletes all the previous backups.
 The backup of the management VMs or VSIs stops and the deletion of previous backups is irreversible.
 If the management VMs or VSIs are corrupted, they can’t be restored.
 {:important}

 Review the following considerations before you delete the service:
-* Deleting the Veeam v10 service does not cancel the Veeam license.
+* Deleting the Veeam v10a service does not cancel the Veeam license.
 You must delete the Veeam license from the Veeam licenses table on the Resources page in the {{site.data.keyword.vmwaresolutions_short}} console.
-* When you delete the Veeam v10 service, the {{site.data.keyword.vmwaresolutions_short}} automation deletes only the single Veeam VM or VSI that was deployed and the dedicated private subnet that was ordered for it.
+* When you delete the Veeam v10a service, the {{site.data.keyword.vmwaresolutions_short}} automation deletes only the single Veeam VM or VSI that was deployed and the dedicated private subnet that was ordered for it.
 Therefore, if you scaled out the Veeam VM or VSI into multiple ones, those additional VMs or VSIs are not deleted.
 * The iSCSI storage is deleted, so any data within that storage is lost.

 ## Related links